Tur\'an Number of Subdivisions of Multipartite Graphs: Preliminary Considerations

-\begin{prop} [cf. Corollary 4.6 in~\cite{conlon2021more}] Suppose for some fixed integer $n_0$, the colored graph $G_c(A)$ does not contain any red copy of $n_0$-clique.
-Suppose $A' \subset A$ has size $|A'|=\omega(1)$, then the number of $s$-tuples $\{y_1,\cdots,y_s\}\subset A'$ which form a non-red clique in $A$ is at least $\Omega(|A'|^s)$. \end{prop} \begin{proof} Recall the Ramsey number $R(n_0,s)$ is defined as the smallest integer $n^\ast$ such that any red-blue colored graph on $n\geq n^\ast$ vertices must contain either a red $n_0$-clique or a non-red $s$-clique. $R(n_0,s)$ is a large constant only depending on $n_0$ and $s$ (see \cite{graham1991ramsey}).
-Since $A'\subset A$ does not contain a red $n_0$-clique, it follows that each subset of $A'$ with size $R(n_0,s)$ contains a copy of non-red $s$-clique.
-Note also that each non-red $s$-clique is contained in ${|A'|-s \choose R(n_0,s)-s}$ distinct $R(n_0,s)$-subsets of $A'$.
-So we find a family $\mathcal A$ consisting of such non-red $s$-cliques, and
+\begin{proof} Recoloring blue edges and non-adjacent pairs green, we obtain a red-green edge coloring of $K_{v(J)}$.
+Then by the definition of Ramsey number, for any subset $X_1\subset X$ with $|X_1|=R(k,s)$, in $J[X_1]$ there is either a red $k$-clique, or a green $s$-clique.
+Since $J[X_1]$ does not have any red $k$-clique, we can conclude that $J[X_1]$ contains a green $s$-clique.
+Note that each green $s$-clique is contained in ${|X|-s \choose R(k,s)-s}$ distinct $R(k,s)$-subsets of $X$ and each green $s$-clique induces a blue $J[V]$.
+So we find a family $\mathcal X$ consisting of such green $s$-cliques, and

 The proof is completed. \end{proof}